8 Must-Visit Places in the US with Mosaic Art

 The transept features work by esteemed Polish artist Jan Henryk de Rosen.
-The prolific de Rosen was frequently commissioned for plum assignments like the Papal residence and murals and mosaic for any number of cathedrals and churches, where it’s both inspirational and technically dazzling.
+The prolific de Rosen was frequently commissioned for plum assignments like the Papal residence and mosaic murals for any number of cathedrals and churches, where it’s both inspirational and technically dazzling.

-De Rosen is not the only famous name involved in the mosaic art designs.
+De Rosen is not the only famous name involved in the mosaic floor tiles .
 Tiffany Studios was in charge of the side chapels and sanctuary walls, which can be seen in a more up-close environment.
 Truly, the Old Cathedral is a place to visit for anyone who is a fan of the art of mosaic.

 The Cathedral is open 7 days a week at 209 Walnut St in St. Louis, MO.